Nigerian rape survivors own their voices | DW | 08.03.2022

 Other red flags parents must look for include a child becoming aggressive towards a particular adult, beginning to like a particular person too much, or starting to engage in sexualized play.

-Omaiboje advised that parents must bond well with their children to learn in-depth details about them.
+Omaiboje advised that parents must bond well with their children to learn intimate details about them.

 "The abusers often threaten and harass them, and they lose all sense of confidence.
 A lot of parents do not understand these dynamics.
 A child wants to talk, and they say 'shut up, you talk too much.'
 We need to listen to our children; we need to watch them; when they are withdrawing, we need to know."

 Amnesty International said the Nigerian government must ensure girls and women are protected from rampant sexual violence, while reported cases of rape must be thoroughly, promptly, and impartially investigated and perpetrators prosecuted.
-If convicted, sentenced with appropriate penalties.
+If convicted, they should be sentenced with appropriate severity.

 "Nigeria must protect women and girls by ensuring that perpetrators of rape face justice and survivors get protection and psychosocial and medical support.
 The tide of sexual impunity against women and girls must be turned now," Ojigho said.